avine/bem-flex-grid/README.md

       │  └─ _mixins.scss
       ├─ _variables.scss
       ├─ bem-flex-grid-attr.scss
-      ├─ bem-flex-grid-attr.ie11.scss
       ├─ bem-flex-grid-class.scss
-      └─ bem-flex-grid-class.ie11.scss
 ```

 > The `dist` folder also contains the __sourcemap__ for each CSS file.

 ### Browser support

-Bem-flex-grid supports the latest, stable releases of all major browsers, including Microsoft Internet Explorer 11 and Edge on Windows.
+Bem-flex-grid supports the latest, stable releases of all major browsers.

 ## API